Summer Marching Page...

 positions must notify the director in person or via email prior to the mandatory Pre-Camp date,

 June 4, 2018, preferably by indicating such on the registration form.

 Read more below under the June 4 Pre-Camp details for NEWCOMERS.

 SUMMER MARCHING COMMITMENT

 Contact the director if you have conflicts with any points below.
 She will handle case by case.

-• All marching musicians and guard unit candidates are expected to participate in a preliminary
+• All marching musicians and guard unit candidates are expected to participate in the preliminary

-• All student marchers MUST attend the entire week of Marching Camp (June 19 to 23) to
+• It is mandatory that all student marchers attend the entire week of Marching Camp

-• Percussionists and director approved, rank leaders must attend their respective Pre-Camp day as
+• Percussionists and rank leaders candidates MUST attend their Pre-Camp from 9am to 12pm on

 • Adults are welcome and encouraged to attend Marching Camp if their schedule allows for it.